DRDO UAV crashes in farmland in Karnataka, none injured | Devdiscourse

-An unmanned aerial vehicle (UAV) belonging to the Defence Research and Development Organisation crashed during a trial in an agriculture field in Chitradurga district on Tuesday, a video of which has gone viral.
+An unmanned aerial vehicle (UAV) belonging to the Defence Research and Development Organisation crashed during a trial in an agriculture field in Chitradurga district on Tuesday, police said.
 However, no casualties were reported.

-The incident created quite a scare at Jodi Chillenahalli village as a loud noise was heard after the drone crashed.
-Soon, large number of people gathered at the spot.
+The incident created a scare at Jodi Chillenahalli village as a loud noise was heard when the aerial vehicle fell.
+Soon, a large number of people gathered at the spot, they said.

-According to state government officials, the testing of the aerial vehicle called 'Rustom-2' was in progress when the incident occurred.
+According to state government officials, the testing of an aerial vehicle called 'Rustom-2' was in progress when the incident occurred.
 When contacted, a DRDO official declined to comment on it.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)